A. Purpose of Policy

 The priorities for collection development are:

-- To develop an instructional collection that serves the needs of Towson University undergraduates, graduate students and faculty, as well as interdisciplinary and co-curricular materials.
+- To develop and make available an instructional collection that serves the curricula and research needs of Towson University undergraduates, graduate students and faculty, as well as interdisciplinary and co-curricular materials.

-While the library cannot fully support individual faculty research not done at university centers and institutes, the library does offer services such as interlibrary loan, document delivery, and access to online databases that provide materials necessary for research.
-In addition, the library will make special provisions to provide research materials for faculty teaching in doctoral programs.
+The Libraries offer services such as interlibrary loan and document delivery to complement the Libraries’ print and online collections and provide materials necessary for research.
+In addition, the Libraries will make special provisions to provide research materials for faculty teaching in doctoral programs.

 E. Responsibility for Collection Development

-All members of the academic community – teaching faculty, faculty-librarians, students, administrators and staff - are encouraged to contribute their ideas concerning the nature and content of the collection.
+All members of the academic community are encouraged to contribute their ideas concerning the nature and content of the collection.

 F. Allocation of Funds

-Division of the library’s budget for collections is as follows:
+Division of the Libraries’ budget for collections is as follows: